Against geometry: Nonstandard general relativity

-Mathematically the class of nonstandard solutions has collapsed to the Schwarzschild solution.
+Mathematically the class of nonstandard solutions (3.21-23) has collapsed to the Schwarzschild solution.
 What does this mean physically ?
-As discussed in the introduction we reject to interpret the metric (3.22) physically.
-Instead we consider the observable $u(r)=V^2(r)$.
-Solving (3.20) for $u(r)$ we obtain
+As was repeatedly emphasized we reject to interpret the metric physically.
+Instead we consider the observable $w(r)=V_c^2(r)$.
+From (3.24) we obtain

-where (3.19) has been used.
 This is just the Schwarzschild expression in the new coordinate $\bar r$.
-Now it is clear what has been done : The new radius $\bar r$ has been chosen in such a way that the measured $u(r)$ becomes equal to the Schwarzschild expression $\bar u(\bar r)$.
+Now it is clear what has been done : The new radius $\bar r$ has been chosen in such a way that the measured $w(r)$ becomes equal to the Schwarzschild expression $\bar w(\bar r)$.
 Such a transformation is trivially possible, but it has no physical significance.
-We see that {\it solutions that are equivalent under diffeomorphisms can be physically inequivalent.} One may ask the question: What is the right physical radius, $r$ or $\bar r$ ?
+We see that {\it solutions that are equivalent under diffeomorphisms can be physically in-equivalent.} The reason is that the physical observables transform non-trivially under coordinate transformations.
+One may ask the question: What is the right physical radius, $r$ or $\bar r$ ?
 The astronomer must give the answer.
 If he would work with $\bar r$ then for every measured rotation curve, i.e. for every galaxy, he must define a new radial coordinate $\bar r$.
 This is not what he does.
 He always applies the same measuring procedure (for example measuring the apparent luminosity) to all galaxies, and this gives our radius $r$.
 After all in reality, the astronomer adds, the rotation curves in galaxies are not Schwarzschild.

 As far as the vacuum equations are concerned we are not able to predict the circular velocity; it must be given.
-But then from (3.16-18) we are able to predict other observable quantities which can be computed from the metric, for example lensing data [8].
+But then from (3.21-23) we are able to predict other observable quantities which can be computed from the metric, for example lensing data [8].
 In this way the theory can be tested.
 Another test is investigated in the next section.